kaigidwani/hfoss2024-blogs/_posts/2024-05-05-opendrinks-Karl-Choi.md

 # The contribution I picked

-Contributions to the OpenDrinks are mainly new drink recipes, so the contribution I picked was a recipe for Jasmine Milk Tea.
+Contributions to Open Drinks are mainly new drink recipes, so the contribution I picked was a recipe for Jasmine Milk Tea.
 ![Jasmine Milk Tea](https://i.imgur.com/0YvLjur.png)

 # How I went about pursuing it